 Frank is arrested at the restaurant, as it turns out that “Taylor” was actually an undercover police officer.

 The fact that Taylor looked physically mature in the pictures does not mean Frank is not guilty under Penal Code 288.4 PC.
-This law applies to meetings with all minors, not just those who are prepubescent.10
+This law applies to meetings with all minors, not just those who are prepubescent.6

 This is an important aspect of the law because Penal Code 288.4 PC is frequently enforced through sting operations involving undercover officers who are only pretending to be minors.

-Motivated by an unusual or abnormal sexual interest in children
+Motivated by an Unusual or Abnormal Sexual Interest in Children

-In order for you to be guilty under Penal Code 288.4 PC, the prosecutor must be able to prove that you arranged the meeting because you had an unusual or abnormal sexual interest in minors.12
+In order for you to be guilty under Penal Code 288.4 PC, the prosecutor must be able to prove that you arranged the meeting because you had an unusual or abnormal sexual interest in minors.8

 The evidence for this element of the crime would usually come from the context of your previous relationship with the minor—the content of emails, previous conversations and phone calls, etc.

-But if you arranged the meeting because of another, non-sexual motivation, then you are not guilty of arranging a meeting with a minor for lewd purposes.
+Though if you arranged the meeting because of another, non-sexual motivation, then you are not guilty of arranging a meeting with a minor for lewd purposes.

 Example: Paul is a 40-year-old man who lives alone and has few friends.
 He meets Dan, a 17-year-old boy, in an internet chat room for science fiction fans.
+Dan is openly gay and occasionally makes sexually suggestive comments to Paul over email.
+Paul overlooks these because he enjoys Dan’s internet “company.”

 Finally Dan invites Paul over to his house to “have some fun.”
 Paul suggests that they meet at a local café instead, and Dan agrees.
+Dan’s parents then discover the email correspondence and contact the police.

 If Paul is charged with arranging a meeting with a minor for lewd purposes, he should be able to defend himself by arguing that he did not arrange the meeting because of a sexual interest in children.

-With the intent to engage in lewd conduct
+With the Intent to Engage in Lewd Conduct

 - Expose your genitals, pubic or rectal area;

-But if the prosecution cannot prove that you had the intent to engage in this sort of conduct at the meeting, then you are not guilty under California Penal Code 288.4.
+Though if the prosecution cannot prove that you had the intent to engage in this sort of conduct at the meeting, then you are not guilty under California Penal Code 288.4.

 In order for these enhanced penalties to apply, the prosecutor must be able to prove all the basic elements of the crime listed above.
-PLUS, they must also be able to prove that you went to the arranged meeting place, at the arranged time.16
+PLUS, they must also be able to prove that you went to the arranged meeting place, at the arranged time.12

 Note that the enhanced penalties will apply even if you never actually engaged in any sexual activity at the meeting.
 All that matters is that you showed up for it.